KGorham05/scratch-burger/README.md

 ## Getting Started

-### Test Bamazon on your own machine
+To use Scratch Burger, start by adding a few burgers you'd like to eat.
+Once the burgers have been added to the list, click 'Devour!' to eat the burger!
+Once eaten, the burger will move over to the 'Devoured' list.
+Lastly, you can delete the burger from the devoured list to forget about it forever!

-### Using Bamazon
+## Demo the Application

-To use Bamazon, begin by opening your terminal and navigating to the folder where you cloned this repo.
+A demo version of the application has been deployed to [**Heroku**](https://scratch-burger.herokuapp.com)
 ## More Info

-The **github** for this project can be found here: [Github](https://github.com/KGorham05/bamazon)
+The **github** for this project can be found here [**Github**](https://github.com/KGorham05/Scratch-Burger)
 ___
 This project was created and is maintained by **Kevin Gorham**.

-Contact me at <Kevin.Gorham@gmail.com>
+Contact | <**Kevin.Gorham@gmail.com**>